sap-tutorials/Tutorials/tutorials/cp-kyma-cap/cp-kyma-cap.md

     > Namespaces separate objects inside a Kubernetes cluster.
 Choosing a different namespace will require adjustments to the provided samples.

+    > Adding the label `istio-injection=enabled` to the namespace enables `Istio`. `Istio` is the service mesh implementation used by the Kyma runtime.

 2. Within the `deployment.yaml`, adjust the value of `spec.template.spec.containers.image` to use your Docker image.
 Apply the Deployment:

     ```Shell/Bash